guerrinoservices/influencer-opportunity-finder/README.md

 - Real-time progress indicators
 - Stop or pause at any time

+✅ **Quick Edit Mode (NEW!)**
+- Add edit icons to video thumbnails on your storefront
+- One-click access to manage content for each video
+- Session-based activation - only when you need it
+- Automatically handles lazy-loaded videos as you scroll

 ✅ **Local Processing**
 - All data processed in your browser
 - No page content sent to external servers